The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 What is the purpose of the Truth in Lending Act?

 The TILA came into existence to help eliminate dishonest practices by lenders and creditors, making borrowing money more accessible and less intimidating.
-The act requires lenders to release certain information to borrowers.
-It also allows borrowers to feel safe taking out loans and credit as needed.
+The act requires lenders to release certain information to borrowers, and allows borrowers to feel safe taking out loans and credit as needed.

-The TILA offers these protections for various credit and loan types but doesn’t necessarily cover them all.
+The TILA offers protections for various credit and loan types but doesn’t necessarily cover them all.

 Types of credit regulated by the TILA